born2net/studioweb.deferred/Readme.md

 title: Installing node-canvas for Windows
 layout: post
 tags: ['node-canvas','node.js']
-date: 01/23/2013
 ---
 I've recently been experimenting with [node.js](http://nodejs.org) for a possible new side project.
 So far my experience has been great, there's a lot of fun to be had working with Node and there's a massive raft of libraries available to make your life really easy.

-### CSS Awesome
-I wanted to use [Stylus](http://learnboost.github.com/stylus/) in my application to compile and normalize my CSS.
-I cannot overstate just how great using Stylus as part of your workflow for CSS really is, its saving me loads of time and my CSS feels clean and tidy.
-Anyway, one addition you can make to Stylus to further improve its awesomeness is to add [Nib](http://visionmedia.github.com/nib/) which allows for really cool stuff like cross-browser CSS3 extensions, various short-hands that make life easy, and most of all automatic generation of Gradient images for IE and older browsers that don't support gradients.

-However, all this awesomeness comes with a price, you must install [node-canvas](https://github.com/learnboost/node-canvas) into your app so that it can render these gradient images on the server side.
-While Node is proving to be largely platform agnostic, some modules such as this one require native code compilation.
-While this is usually pretty straightforward on *nix based operating systems its a bit of a headache on Windows.
-I've now had to get this running on a couple of different boxes and keep forgetting where to get all the relevant pieces, so I thought it was time for a blog post so I have this stuff easily to hand and maybe it will help some of you out too.

 There's an [article here](https://github.com/LearnBoost/node-canvas/wiki/Installation---Windows) that documents how to install node-canvas on Windows, but I found its missing a few details, so I've outlined these below.